Cuba Develops and Shares Cancer Vaccine with World

 Europe is also using it in several clinical trials, although this is really costly.
 In addition, it delays the availability of the vaccine in this region by 3 or 4 years.
 Meanwhile, Cuban doctors are searching for foreign investors to finance it.

-In this sense, it has opened up the country’s relationship with other world powers.
+In this sense, it has opened up the possibility of new or improved relations between Cuba and other world powers.

 Einar Blanco, from the Cuban Center for Molecular Immunology (CMI), affirms that this will be much easier thanks to the new laws on foreign investment in Cuba.